dinxx/Deep_Learning_Assignments/Assignment4_Tensorflow_RNN/README.md

 ## Implementation
 Following modules are built:
 1. data_loader.py: Loads all datasets from zip file and creates random shuffled minibatches.
-2. modules.py: Contains the Neural Network class.
+2. modules.py: Contains the Recurrent Neural Network class.
 All parameters are defined as tf.Variable and initialized using Xavier initialization in the constructor.
-Forward pass is defined using basic tf functions like matmul.
-Softmax loss is implemented as the cost function. tf.train.AdamOptimizer() is used as the optimizer.
-Logistic regression function is defined.
+Basic tf functions like matmul, add, tanh, sigmoid and softmax are used to calculate the states.
+Softmax Cross Entropy loss is take as the cost function. tf.train.AdamOptimizer() is used as the optimizer.
+Two custom cells are built, corresponding to the basic LSTM and GRU cells without peephole connections.
+__The custom cells are implemented as an extension of the RNNCell class in tf.contrib.rnn, which means, overriding atleast the state\_size @property (tuple with the lengths of whichever states you’re keeping track of), output\_size @property (length of the output of the cell) OR the \_\_call\_\_ method.__ The call method accepts parameters input and state and returns the hidden state along with all the states (only hidden) OR (hidden+cell state as a tuple).
-3. assignment3.py: main file for the assignment.
-Searches for command line arguments so as to decide which operation to perform.
+3. main.py: main file for the assignment.
+Parses command line arguments so as to decide which operation to perform.

 ## Usage
+python main.py (--train/--test) --hidden_unit=(32/64/128/256) --model=('lstm'/'gru')

+1. --hidden_unit: Takes an integer corresponding to the number of hidden units in the cell.
+(32/64/128/256/others)
+2. --model: Takes the type of RNN Cell used.
+Possible: 'lstm' or 'gru'
-1. python assignment3.py --train: Trains the model and reports final cost, learning curve and train set accuracy.
+3. --train: Trains the model over the above chosen conditions and saves weights.
-2. python assignment3.py --test: Tests the model using weights saved from the training.
+4. --test: Tests model over the above chosen conditions with the saved weights from (3).
-3. python assignment3.py --layer=1: Gets activation of the 1st layer of the trained network and trains a logistic regression network with the given outputs.
-4. python assignment3.py --layer=2: Gets activation of the 2nd layer of the trained network and trains a logistic regression network with the given outputs.
-5. python assignment3.py --layer=3: Gets activation of the 3rd layer of the trained network and trains a logistic regression network with the given outputs.

 ## Report
-model_parameter_explanation.txt gives a summary of how the network was tuned and what accuracies were obtained.
+model_accuracy.txt gives a summary of how the network accuracies depended on the RNN Cell and hidden unit size.

 ## Libraries used
 numpy
 matplotlib
 tensorflow
-scikit-learn
+argparse
+zipfile

 ## Authors
 Kunal Jain